 (e) Optional impact information

-Impact information usually is not the mandate of NMHSs but rather is the responsibility of other agencies within a country (e.g. the National Disaster Management Authority).
+Impact information usually is not the mandate of NMHSs but rather is the responsibility of other agencies within a country/territory [Hong Kong, China] (e.g. the National Disaster Management Authority).
 One of the key CHE enablers includes enhancing collaboration between and among the agencies responsible for recording hazard impact information, such as the disaster management or national statistical agency.
 This collaboration (institutional partnership) is to provide the relevant impact assessment and recording authority with an authoritative record of hazardous events to which the impacts can be linked using a common event UUID.

 Impact information (optional) can be entered into the description of the event (see Table 1), but it is not considered authoritative.
 Instead, it can aid national agencies that record impact information in assigning the impact information to the correct event UUID.